masonicboom/learning-to-program/text-analysis/readme.md

 #### 1.3.6

-Within "a1.rb", define a function named "words" that returns an array containing each word in the text of The Count of Monte Cristo, with no non-word characters included.
+Within "count.rb", define a function named "words" that returns an array containing each word in the text of The Count of Monte Cristo, with no non-word characters included.

 ### 1.4